-Biles: I'm not ashamed of my ADHD
+WADA data hack leads gymnast Simone Biles to reveal she has ADHD

 The World Anti-Doping Agency has confirmed that a Russian hacking group had gained access to a database containing drug-test results and confidential medical data from last month's Olympics in Rio de Janeiro.

-On Monday, the group began posting confidential information about noteworthy U.S. Olympic athletes -- tennis stars Serena and Venus Williams, women's basketball standout Elena Delle Donne - and four-time gymnastics gold medalist Simone Biles.
+On Monday, the group began posting confidential information about noteworthy US Olympic athletes - tennis stars Serena and Venus Williams, women's basketball standout Elena Delle Donne - and four-time gymnastics gold medallist Simone Biles.

 The group has promised more leaks would be forthcoming.